hwheeler01/CompBio/github.md

 Install <a href="https://git-for-windows.github.io/">Git for Windows</a> to get Git in addition to some other useful tools, such as the <a href="http://stat545-ubc.github.io/git09_shell.html">Bash shell</a> and a GUI client.
 Choose the defaults upon installation.

 ### 2. Introduce yourself to Git
-*You only have to set this up once per machine.*
+*You only have to set this up once per machine.
+We'll do the first this on `compbio.cs.luc.edu` together and then you should do it on your laptop.*

-On Mac, open a terminal window and on Windows, open a Git BASH window.
+On Mac and Linux, open a terminal window and on Windows, open a Git BASH window.
 Tell `git` your name and **GitHub email** by typing (use your own name and email in the single quotes):

 `git config --global user.name 'Heather E. Wheeler'`

 - A good option for the above is your actual first name and last name.
-Your commits will be labelled with this name, so this should be informative to potential collaborators.
+Your commits will be labelled with this name, so this should be informative to potential collaborators now and in the future.

 `git config --global user.email 'hwheeler1@luc.edu'`